 This class action was brought against tobacco industry members including JTI-Mac and the Company's indemnitees in June 2009.
 Plaintiffs are seeking unspecified compensatory and punitive damages on behalf of class members who allege to be or have been addicted to nicotine contained in cigarettes manufactured by the defendants.
 The preliminary motions are pending.
-The case is currently dormant.
+The case was dormant and is currently stayed by the CCAA Proceedings.